naziamoff/ghcrm/README.md

 DATABASE_URL=your-database-url
 ````

+You might also need to migrate the database, since there are some migrations already present.

 ### 5. Run the project using Docker Compose:

 Once you've set up your `.env` file, you can start the application: